mainmatter/ember-simple-auth/README.md

 ## The Server side

-The only requirement on the server side is that there is an endpoint for authenticating users that accepts the credentials as JSON via POST and an endpoint that invalidates the secret token via DELETE.
-By default these endpoints are expected as `POST /session` and `DELETE /session` but the exact URLs can be customized.
+The only requirement on the server side is that in the case you're using credentials based authentication against your own server to obtain the user's secret token, there has to be an endpoint that accepts the credentials as JSON via POST and that responds with the user's token if the credentials are valid.
+By default this endpoint is expected as `POST /session` but the exact URLs can be customized.

 The default request JSON sent to `POST /session` is as follows: